Preparing for the New Payday Super Legislation

 In Australia, employees are entitled to a Super Guarantee (SG).
 Under this scheme, employers are required by law to contribute a percentage of their employees' ordinary time earnings into an employee’s superannuation fund of choice.

-Why was payday super proposed?
+Why was Payday Super proposed?

 Australia’s superannuation was created to help working Australians have a secure retirement.
 The goal was to help people save for their retirement, reduce reliance on the Age Pension, and improve people’s standard of living when they finish work.
 It became compulsory for employers to pay in 1992 and has undergone a number of changes to create better outcomes for Australians.
-The latest iteration is the new payday super legislation.
+The latest iteration is the new Payday Super legislation.

 By making superannuation contributions more frequent, Australian workers have more potential to generate earnings and can retire with increased balances.
-Payday super is also being introduced as the Australian Tax Office (ATO) develops more sophisticated methods for identifying compliance breaches.
+Payday Super is also being introduced as the Australian Tax Office (ATO) develops more sophisticated methods for identifying compliance breaches.

 Beyond maximising the value of employee superannuation, more frequent contributions have plenty of other benefits: